ashwinv96/Boat-Detection-Trajectory-Tracking-with-Deep-Learning/README.md

 -lon source_longitude
 ```
 The algorithm will run through every frame of the video and ouput detections to the terminal.
 Once completed, the detected trajectory will be saved in the directory into the file: <strong><em>interpolated_data.csv</em></strong>.
 The number of points in the trajectory will be equal to the argument <em>-n number_of_points_to_generate</em>.
+## Visualize Output Trajectory
+In order to view the output trajectory, we used the free website: <em>https://www.gpsvisualizer.com/</em>.